databricks/spark-training/strata_2013/mli-document-categorization.md

 </div>
 </div>

-The first command loads an <code>MLTable</code> - an <code>MLTable</code> is a distributed collection of <code>MLRow</code>, all of which follow the same <code>Schema</code>.
+The first command loads an <code>MLTable</code>.
+An <code>MLTable</code> is a distributed collection of <code>MLRow</code>, all of which follow the same <code>Schema</code>.
 This means that every row has the same shape and data types associated with it.
 These data types - <code>MLValue</code> (String, Int, Double, Empty), are the elements in the table.
 Rows can be thought of as arrays of values, and can be indexed with single values or sequences of values.
-You can select a few columns from a table in the same way. <code>MLTable</code> make up the basic inputs for our machine learning problems.
-We can apply feature extractors to them to prepare data for input to an <code>Algorithm</code> which learns a <code>Model</code>.
+You can select a few columns from a table in the same way. <code>MLTable</code> is the common input for all of our machine learning algorithms.
+Moreover, we can apply feature extractors to them as part of preprocessing.

 The second command takes a few rows from that table for you to inspect.
 The third command selects only the first and third columns of that table, and then maps the first column to "1" if the article is an "ART" article, and a "0" if it is a "LIFE" article.

 To featurize the data we'll use an N-Gram feature extractor that comes bundled with MLI.
-N-Gram featurization consists of breaking down documents into "n-grams" or pairs, triples, etc. (bigrams, trigrams, 4-grams) of words that exist in a document, once common words (or, *stop words*) and punctuation have been removed.

-For example - the sentence, "Machine learning is really fun!" would consist of the bigrams {"machine_learning", "learning_really", "really_fun"}.
-Notice that we removed the word "is".
+N-Gram featurization consists of breaking down documents into "N-grams" or subsequences of n words that exist in a document, once common words (or *stop words*) and punctuation have been removed.
+For example - the sentence, "Machine learning is really fun!" would consist of the following bigrams: {"machine_learning", "learning_really", "really_fun"}.
+Notice that we removed the stop word "is".

 Let's get this running while you're reading the next section.
 This job will take about 5 minutes on your cluster, so while that's running we'll do some exercises to understand what's going on under the hood.